Shimon bar Yochai: Legends of persecution and hiding

-Tiberias had been built by Herod Antipas on a site where there were many tombs the exact locations of which had been lost.
-The town therefore had been regarded as unclean.
-Resolving to remove the cause of the uncleanness, Shimon planted lupines in all suspected places; wherever they did not take root he knew that a tomb was underneath.
+Tiberias had been built by Herod Antipas on a site where there were many tombs, the exact locations of which had been lost.
+The town, therefore, had been regarded as unclean.
+Resolving to remove the cause of the uncleanness, Shimon planted lupines in all suspected places; wherever they did not take root, he knew that a tomb was underneath.
 The bodies were then exhumed and removed, and the town pronounced clean.
-To annoy and discredit Shimon, a certain Samaritan secretly replaced one of the bodies.
-But Shimon learned through the power of the Holy Spirit what the Samaritan had done, and said, "Let what is above go down, and what is below come up."
-The Samaritan was entombed; and a schoolmaster of Magdala who mocked Shimon for his declaration, was turned into a heap of bones.
-In order to spare their garments they sat naked in the sand, in consequence of which their skin became covered with scabs.
-At the end of twelve years the prophet Elijah announced to them the death of the emperor, and the consequent annulment of the sentence of death against them.
-When they came forth Shimon observed people occupied with agricultural pursuits to the neglect of the Torah, and, being angered thereby, smote them by his glances.
-A bat ḳol then ordered him to return to the cavern, where he and Eleazar remained twelve months longer, at the end of which time they were ordered by a bat ḳol to come forth.
+A certain Samaritan secretly replaced one of the bodies to annoy and discredit Shimon.
+But Shimon learned what the Samaritan had done through the power of the Holy Spirit and said, "Let what is above go down, and what is below come up."
+The Samaritan was entombed, and a schoolmaster of Magdala who mocked Shimon for his declaration, was turned into a heap of bones.

+To spare their garments, they sat naked in the sand, consequently covering their skin with scabs.
+At the end of twelve years, the prophet Elijah announced to them the death of the Roman emperor and the consequent annulment of the sentence of death against them.
+When they came forth, Shimon observed people occupied with agricultural pursuits to neglect the Torah and, being angered thereby, smote them with his glances.
+The voice of God then ordered him to return to the cavern, where he and Eleazar remained twelve months longer, at the end of which time God ordered them to come forth.
 When they did so, Shimon was met by his son-in-law Phinehas ben Jair who wept at seeing him in such a miserable state.
-But Shimon told him that he ought to rejoice, for during the thirteen years' stay in the cavern his knowledge of the Torah had been much increased.
-Shimon then, in gratitude for the miracle that had been wrought for him, undertook the purification of Tiberias.
-He threw some lupines into the ground, whereupon the bodies came to the surface at various places, which were then marked as tombs.
+However, Shimon told him that he ought to rejoice, for during the thirteen years' stay in the cavern, his knowledge of the Torah had been much increased.
+In gratitude for the miracle that had been wrought for him, Shimon then undertook the purification of Tiberias.
+He threw some lupines into the ground, whereupon the bodies came to the surface at various places, then marked as tombs.
 Not only was the man who mocked at Shimon's announcement of the purification of Tiberias turned into a heap of bones, but also Shimon's pupil and delator, Judah b.
 Gerim.